bakame-php/http-structured-fields/docs/04-data-types.md

 ```

 It is possible to also build `Dictionary` and `Parameters` instances
-using indexes and pair as per described in the RFC.
+using indices and pair as described in the RFC.

 The `$pair` parameter is a tuple (ie: an array as list with exactly two members) where: